The Music of the Spheres

 Just as there are 7 notes in a musical scale and 7 ‘classical planets’, so too the Chaldean Order of the planets dictated the distance of each planet the earth and one planet from another.
 Every planet’s weight, from lightest to heaviest, depended upon their numerical distance from earth.
 This neatly parallels the blacksmith’s hammers.
 Pythagorus and other ancient philosopher believed that planets further from the earth had a much graver the note e.g. saturn.
 Conversely, the moon, the closest heavenly body to earth, has the shrillest note of all.

 But why can’t we hear this celestial music?
 Given the vastness of the universe the sound must be very loud and audible here on earth.
 Pythagoras surmised that because this music was continuous and as we had been exposed to it from birth we didn’t actually notice it.
 It could be thought of as a kind of universal background noise.
 Since we’d never truly experienced real silence we’d nothing to compare it with.
-This itself raised the idea of the audible and the inaudible, a physical realm that we could experience with our senses and a non-physical realm we couldn’t that existed side by side.
+This itself raised the idea of the audible and the inaudible, a physical realm that we could experience directly with our 5 senses and a non-physical realm we couldn’t.
+They both existed side by side.

 Although not all philosophers agreed with Pythagorus, this rather lovely idea of the heavenly music of the spheres persists in our modern world.